thekevinscott/airStorage/README.md

 });
 ```

-Alternatively, you can configure the object you get back when requiring:
+Alternatively, you can configure the object like so:

 ```
 var airStorage = require("airStorage")({